surrsurus/enaml/README.md

 ### Prerequisites

-1. Install [go-1.9](https://golang.org/dl/) on your OS of choice and make sure the `go` executable is in your PATH.
+1. Install [go-1.9 or later](https://golang.org/dl/) on your OS of choice and make sure the `go` executable is in your PATH.

 2. Download the latest master, and extract the zip or tarball